 I am a Zen Japanese painter and sculptor based in London.
-I trained in Japan, then at the Chelsea School of Art and the Royal College of Art in London, where I studied under Ken Kiff.
+I grew up on a rice farm in Akita that has been in my family for over 300 years.
+I fell in love with painting when I was at school so went to Tokyo to train, then when I came to England in 1983 I studied at the Chelsea School of Art and the Royal College of Art in London, where I had the amazing honour to work under Ken Kiff.

 In 2014/15 I was the Bronze Foundry Fellow in Chelsea College of Art.
 I paint with oil and inks on canvas, paper and tatami (Japanese reed mats).
 My sculptures are in bronze, also wood and stone and other natural materials.
 I also make installations using a variety of found or crafted objects, such as moss, rocks and Japanese tea ceremony utensils.